dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Create API testing UI with Swagger

-There are many available web API testing tools to choose from, and you can follow this tutorial's introdctory API test steps with your own preffered tool.
+There are many available web API testing tools to choose from, and you can follow this tutorial's introductory API test steps with your own preferred tool.

 This tutorial utilizes the .NET package [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/), which integrates Swagger tools for generating a testing UI adhering to the OpenAPI specification: